-This design example is similar to the AES_Services_IGL2 design example.
-Figure 14 on page 19 shows the block diagram of CBC-MAC design.
+This design example is similar to the AES\Services\IGL2 design example.
 The fabric system service state control logic configures CoreSysService to generate AES CBC mode.
 It also sends the appropriate IV during each AES services.
 The design example uses a message block that sends the messages for AES operation.
 The message block uses four messages in the current implementation.
 One of the messages is tied to DIP switch in the IGLOO2 Evaluation Kit.
 You can change the DIP switch and change the message.

 Note: You can modify the message block, content, and size.
 However, you need to change the counter in Sysservice state control logic to match the message length.
-The other blocks are similar to the AES_Services_IGL2 design example.
+The other blocks are similar to the AES\Services\IGL2 design example.